 Hungry Hearts Diner: A Tale of Star-Crossed Souls is a free restaurant simulation game by GAGEX.
 If you’re looking for a light-hearted, cheerful adventure, walk right on by — this game is not for you.
 However, if you’re looking for something that’s heartfelt and sticks with you long after it’s over, this may be what you’re looking for.

-This is the first game I’ve ever finished 100%, which is a testament to both how enjoyable it is and how short it is.
+This is the first mobile application game I’ve ever finished 100%, which is a testament to both how enjoyable it is and how short it is.
 Playing casually, I reached 100% in three days.
 This game is more akin to a good book – enjoyed at your own pace, characters with stakes and loveable flaws, a warm, sweet story, a few tears, and finished in a few sittings.

 I am avoiding too much detail here since the story is best enjoyed with as little information going in as possible.
 In Showa-era Japan, World War II ended a few years ago and technology is on the cusp of blossoming.
 A small diner sits on the edge of a large, nameless town.
 A sweet elderly lady runs the traditional Japanese diner in her husband’s stead since he fell ill.